kieran-lockyer/mern-server/README.md

 ## User stories:
 From any page a user can:
-Navigate to the Admin Dashboard
+  - Navigate to the Admin Dashboard
-Navigate to the Photos Dashboard
+  - Navigate to the Photos Dashboard
-Navigate to the Tags Dashboard
+  - Navigate to the Tags Dashboard
-Navigate backwards via breadcrumbs
+  - Navigate backwards via breadcrumbs

 From the Admin dashboard a user can view the following analytics panels:
-A graph showing photos and tags activity over time Options to change timeframe of the graph
+  - A graph showing photos and tags activity over time
+  - Options to change timeframe of the graph
-Total number of photos
+  - Total number of photos
-Total number of tags
+  - Total number of tags
-Current Average new photos per day
+  - Current Average new photos per day
-Current Average new tags per day
+  - Current Average new tags per day
-Top 5 most common tags
+  - Top 5 most common tags
-Top 5 trending tags
+  - Top 5 trending tags

 From the Photo Dashboard a user can:
-Table View:
+  - Table View:
-View the entire paginated list of photos with a photo thumbnail, date added, confidence and associated tags.
+    - View the entire paginated list of photos with a photo thumbnail, date added, confidence and associated tags.
-Navigate between pages of the paginated list
+    - Navigate between pages of the paginated list
-Sort by Date in ascending and descending order
+    - Sort by Date in ascending and descending order
-Sort by Confidence level in ascending and descending order Sort alphabetically by Tag in ascending and descending order Filter photos by one or many tags.
+    - Sort by Confidence level in ascending and descending order
+    - Sort alphabetically by Tag in ascending and descending order
+    - Filter photos by one or many tags.
-Click on an image and got to Photo View
+    - Click on an image and got to Photo View
-Switch to Grid Gallery view.
+    - Switch to Grid Gallery view.
-Grid Gallery View:
+  - Grid Gallery View:
-View a entire paginated list of photos with a photo thumbnail, and tags in a grid style.
+    - View a entire paginated list of photos with a photo thumbnail, and tags in a grid style.
-Navigate between pages of the paginated list
+    - Navigate between pages of the paginated list
-Sort by Date in ascending and descending order
+    - Sort by Date in ascending and descending order
-Sort by Confidence level in ascending and descending order Sort alphabetically by Tag in ascending and descending order Filter photos by one or many tags.
+    - Sort by Confidence level in ascending and descending order
+    - Sort alphabetically by Tag in ascending and descending order
+    - Filter photos by one or many tags.
-Click on an image to view it in full size and view full list of associated tags.
+    - Click on an image to view it in full size and view full list of associated tags.
-Switch to Table view.
+    - Switch to Table view.

 From the Photo View a user can:
-See large version of image
+  - See large version of image
-See date added
+  - See date added
-See full list of tags
+  - See full list of tags
-See each tags confidence level
+  - See each tags confidence level
-Delete a tag from an image
-Delete the image from the database
+  - Delete the image from the database

 From the Tag Dashboard a user can:
-View the entire paginated list of tags with their tag name, date added, source type and confidence level.
+  - View the entire paginated list of tags with their tag name, date added, source type and confidence level.
-Navigate between pages of the paginated list
+  - Navigate between pages of the paginated list
-Sort by Date in ascending and descending order
+  - Sort by Date in ascending and descending order
-Sort by Confidence level in ascending and descending order Sort alphabetically by Tag in ascending and descending order Filter tags by tag name.
+  - Sort by Confidence level in ascending and descending order
+  - Sort alphabetically by Tag in ascending and descending order
+  - Filter tags by tag name.
-Click on a tag and got to Tag View
+  - Click on a tag and got to Tag View

 From the Tag View a user can:
-View full information of the tag, including the image it’s attached to, date added, source type, source model and confidence level.
+  - View full information of the tag, including the image it’s attached to, date added, source type, source model and confidence level.
-View a list of related tags below.
+  - View a list of related tags below.
-Delete the tag
+  - Delete the tag, which also removes it from it's associated Photo.

-A workflow diagram of the user journey/s:
+## A workflow diagram of the user journey/s: